deniitooou/deniitooou/README.md

 ↬ My name is Denitsa Velikova @deniitooou!
 26 years old from Sofia.

-↬ I was a machine engineer in England, but now I'm inlove in software progamming..
+↬ I was a machine engineer in England, but now I'm inlove in software programming..

 ↬ I've got into programming a bit later...